The Joy Luck Club (film): Ying-Ying and Lena St. Clair

-Seeing that Lena is unhappy with her marriage, Ying-Ying reasserts herself by knocking over a table in the bedroom and causing a vase to fall from the table and break.
-Hearing the sudden noise, Lena goes to her mother and admits her unhappiness.
-Ying-Ying tells Lena she should leave and not come back until Harold gives her what she wants.
-Shifting to June's farewell party, Lena is seen in a fulfilling relationship with her new fiancé Ken, who is accepting of Ying-Ying, as she is of him.
+Seeing Lena's unhappiness with her marriage, Ying-Ying reasserts herself by knocking over a table in the bedroom, causing a vase to fall from the table and break.
+Hearing the noise, Lena goes to her mother where she admits her unhappiness.
+Ying-Ying tells her she should leave until Harold gives her what she wants.
+Shifting to the present, Lena is seen in a fulfilling relationship with a new fiancé.